 Running time.
 Overall, PulseEdit runs efficiently.
-On average, the step of rPPG extraction runs at around 10 fps, the step of rPPG editing reaches 170 fps, and the step of skin pixel adjustment runs at around 100 fps.
+On average, the step of rPPG extraction runs at around 10 fps, the step of rPPG editing reaches 170 fps (the detrending runs at 200 fps and the optimization runs at 1000 fps, respectively), and the step of skin pixel adjustment runs at around 100 fps.
 These running times were measured using a single-core Python implementation on a PC with an Intel Core i5-4440 processor.
-As the step of rPPG extraction is highly dependent on the speed of facial landmark detection, the running time can be further reduced if facial landmark detection is optimized.